Testing enterprising potential

 Here are just a selection of the responses, showing how the test is being used.

-Since the General measure of Enterprising Tendency (GET) test was developed in 1988 at Durham University Business School, it has generated a lot of interest amongst academics, working internationally in the areas of entrepreneurship and innovation.
+Since the General measure of Enterprising Tendency (GET) test was developed in 1988 at Durham University Business School, it has generated a great deal of interest amongst academics, working internationally in the areas of entrepreneurship and innovation.
 In recent years it has generated interest amongst educationists and researchers working in higher educational institutions and universities, as well as development consultancies*, for its potential as both an educational and research tool.
-The GET2test website has been widely used with an average of 2000 users per month, who use the GET2 test online, and has been adopted by more than 80 institutions and organisations across over 30 countries.The map and list below identifies the key institutions around the world who have, over the years, requested to use the GET2 test for research, development and educational purposes.
+The GET2 test website has been widely used with an average of 2000 users per month, who use the GET2 test online, and has been adopted by more than 80 institutions and organisations across over 30 countries.
+The map and list below identifies the key institutions around the world who have, over the years, requested to use the GET2 test for research, development and educational purposes.
+Let us know if your institution is not mentioned and you are using GET2 as we’d like to include you!

 The many institutions who have used GET2 are presented on the map above and are listed below: